attend [ uh–tend ]

 Although we all far short from the perfection of God; those who’ve lived a more obedient life, and haven’t been pulled by their neckskins from hell; may have difficulty relating to this, and that’s okay.
 We all have a purpose and can serve others in different ways.

 However, what befuddles me is this: Why aren’t we as Believers more curious as to why God deems certain foods unclean?
 If He is the omniscient Creator of all, why are we so indifferent to His Word concerning these seemingly mundane things?

 When Jesus said that loving God with all my mind, heart and soul was the first and greatest commandment, I felt it was important enough to investigate the meaning of this.
 Meditate upon it.
 He said that all the law and prophets hang upon loving Him first.

-If there is a scripture to meditate upon concerning what He wants…this is a good one, don’t you think?
+If there is a scripture to study and meditate upon concerning what He wants…this is a good one, don’t you think?